Questions & Answers: About METRO

 On this page, you can get answers to common questions about projects, doing business with METRO and more, all in one place.

-METRO has conducted a tree assessment for all the trees in the right of way.
+METRO continues its assessments of the trees in the right of way.
 Our intent is to save as many trees as possible during the design process.
 METRO will develop a tree mitigation plan for any tree removals to be replaced along the corridor and in the vicinity of the project limits.